Dr. Denelle Wallace, Dean

 Study of a basic knowledge necessary for meeting the state's approved professional preparation and responsibilities in the area of health.

-HED 368A Cur/Meth Health Ed (3 Credits)
+HED 368A Curriculum & Methods in Health Ed (3 Credits)

-Development of knowledge and appreciation for, total fitness as an individualized goal, including, the improvement in current levels of fitness and, the development of positive life-styles.
+Development of knowledge and appreciation for total fitness as an individualized goal, including the improvement in current levels of fitness and the development of positive lifestyles.

 PED 101 Modified Physical Education (1 Credits)